USS Kearsarge Conducts Flight Operations

 |1

-This work, USS Kearsarge Conducts Flight Operations [Image 5 of 5], by PO2 Oscar Pichardo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Kearsarge Conducts Flight Operations [Image 11 of 11], by SR Dylan Spears, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.